Post image for Excel Chart Secondary Axis

 Now, what you may find is that you can’t even see the data you want to move to the secondary axis since it’s on a massively different scale.

 As you can see in the example below the percentages are so small you can’t even see the line for them.
-Note: this is in Excel 2010, but in Excel 2007 you can generally always see the line at the bottom.
+Note: this is in Excel 2010, but in Excel 2007 you can typically always see the line at the bottom.

 Tip: as a general rule the line that you want to plot on the secondary axis is generally the data on the smaller scale.
 So in this example it’s the cumulative percentage.